cjstefanovich/ohare-flight-delays/README.md

 # ohare-flight-delays
 I completed this project for a data mining class for my graduate degree in Fall 2025.
-It utilizes Amazon AWS and PySpark for machine learning on a large dataset of flight records from Chicago O'Hare airport to predict if a flight will be delayed or not, and how long the delay might be.
+It utilizes Amazon Web Services and PySpark for machine learning on a large dataset of flight records from Chicago O'Hare airport to predict if a flight will be delayed or not, and how long the delay might be.

 Note that the code files included here are for a local version of my project.